-Let’s look at a few AdWords tips which you can customize according to your business model to amplify the reach of your ads, amongst relevant audience:
+Let’s look at a few AdWords tips which you can customize according to your business model and digital marketing efforts to amplify the reach of your ads, amongst relevant audience:

 Just like the Keyword Planner for search ads, we have a Display Planner for display ads.
 It gives you a wide range of sites on the internet where you can place your ad.

 For example, if your business sells fitness products like fitness watch, protein shake etc. then you should specifically target health enthusiasts.
-So the best place to display your will be the websites or blogs of fitness professionals.
-This would be the fastest way to grab interested eyeballs, since people are already looking for fitness services.
+So the best place to display your ad will be the websites or blogs of fitness professionals as these people are already looking for fitness services.

-The Display Planner would offer suggestions from blogs to online community websites where you can place your ad to a highly targeted audience.
-Almost all the other settings, such as ad scheduling, location targeting, etc, which are available in the keyword planner are also available here
+The Display Planner would automatically offer suggestions from blogs to online community websites where you can place your ad to a highly targeted audience.
+Almost all the other settings, such as ad scheduling, location targeting, etc, which are available in the keyword planner are also available here.

 There are various ways to make your search ads look appealing enough for a lead/customer to click on.
 One of them is ad extensions.
 Adding an explicit call to action invokes a sense of urgency in everyone’s mind and finally leads the customer to your website.

-There are a variety of add extensions which you can use in AdWords like: sitelink extensions, call extensions, location extensions etc.
+There are a variety of additional extensions that you can use in AdWords like sitelink extensions, call extensions, location extensions etc.

-Suppose you are an plumber in Brooklyn, New York and want people to directly call you, or visit your store, for any plumbing related problem in the area.
+Suppose you are a plumber in Brooklyn, New York, and want people to directly call you, or visit your store, for any plumbing related problem in the area.
 You can advertise yourself using AdWords, where you can use the call extension or location extension.
 So instead of going to your site and searching for your contact number or your address, customers can directly reach you from the search results.
-This will help you track the number of conversions which happened because of Google AdWords
+This will help you track the number of conversions that happened because of Google AdWords.

+In order to improve your ad rankings, you need to have a well structured and organized campaign to improve the relevance.
 Quality score is an important factor to improve ad rankings.
-In order to improve your ad rankings, you need to have a well structured and organised campaign to improve the relevance.

 In the B2B segment, it becomes really important to check the campaign report daily because the bids involved are very high.
-Consequently, if your ads are being displayed on wrong keywords, you spend a lot of money with no leads to show for it.
+This is because, if your ads are being displayed on the wrong keywords, you spend a lot of money with no leads to show for it.
 So you need to regularly check the searches on which your ad is appearing.
 And if you find any keywords which would not produce viable customers, immediately add them to the negative keywords list.

-Companies often have a database of their potential customers for newsletters and emails campaigns.
+Companies often have a database of their potential customers for newsletters and email campaigns.
 And targeting your ads at just this group of people would escalate your ROI.

-For example: Let’s say you are an owner of a company that installs CCTV cameras.
-So you would have a list of people who have recently opened up a showroom, or built an apartment, or an enterprise office.
-Making your ads visible to specifically these people can increase your ROI, since you know that they specifically need your product.
+For example: Let’s say you are the owner of a company that installs CCTV cameras.
+So you would have a list of people who have recently opened up a showroom or built an apartment, or an enterprise office.
+Making your ads visible to specifically these people can increase your ROI as you know that they specifically need your product.

 Word Stream has an ultimate guide on how to market targeted audience, which will help you implement this step by step.

-Quick Tip: You can exclusively focus on the members in your list by choosing ‘Focus and Bid’. and also you can focus on these as well as normal audience through ‘Bid only’.
+Quick Tip: You can exclusively focus on the members on your list by choosing ‘Focus and Bid’. and also you can focus on these as well as the normal audiences through ‘Bid only’.